bsteen/P2_ASCII_PGM_Filter/README.md

 **Planned Features and Improvements/Fixes:**

+Current Task:
+Add the ability to display loaded images from within the program.
+Using OpenGL, you will be able to display an unfiltered image, run various filters on the image, and see the results displayed in real time from within the program.
+I will try to make the OpenGL display independent of the CUDA library.
+This will allow the display method to be modular.

+Other Tasks:

-Fix the alternate file input method.
+Fix the alternate file input method (manualLoadImage).

 Remove the arbitrary image size limit.
 To do this, I will replace the main data array with a vector.
 I will need to use CUDA specific vectors instead of the C++ STL ones in order for them to be passed to the kernels. http://docs.nvidia.com/cuda/thrust/index.html#vectors

-Add the ability to display loaded images from within the program.
-Using OpenGL, you would be able to display an unfiltered image, run various filters on the image, and see the results displayed in real time from within the program.
-I will try to make the OpenGL display independent of the CUDA library.
-This will allow the display method to be modular.

 As an aside, I will be looking into direct memory access (DMA) for another part of the research project.
 Implementing DMA with this filter is not what I intend to do, but I might use this program as a testing ground.